Menu

 The course concludes by introducing more complex elements like charts and multi page navigation using buttons and menus.
 Participants will also learn how to configure responsive tablet and mobile views using both automatic and custom layout options.

-No prior Experience Builder knowledge is required; however, attendees must have access to an ArcGIS Online account prior to the start of the workshop.
+No prior Experience Builder knowledge is required.
+Access to an ArcGIS Online account and a personal laptop are recommended in order to follow along during the course, but are not required.
+A copy of applications created during the course and configuration notes will be provided to all attendees for later reference.
 Detailed configuration documentation will be provided to all attendees for later reference.

 Intended audience: This workshop is designed for GIS professionals, analysts, planners, and communicators who are new to ArcGIS Experience Builder or have limited experience building web applications.
 It is ideal for participants who want a guided introduction to branding, layout, widget configuration, and responsive design.
 No prior Experience Builder knowledge is required—just a basic familiarity with ArcGIS Online or ArcGIS Enterprise.